R-N-Wata/WeatherorNot/README.md

 </pre>

-<p>The first if block uses newer ES6 syntax which is not supported by some browsers and the bottom transpiles that using Babbel and using var to declare the variables - this is supported by older browsers.
+The first if block uses newer ES6 syntax which is not supported by some browsers and the bottom transpiles that using Babbel and using var to declare the variables - this is supported by older browsers.

-<p>Even though it would much easier to just declare the variables using the older syntax it is strongly recommended for developers always use the latest versions of JS.
+Even though it would much easier to just declare the variables using the older syntax it is strongly recommended for developers always use the latest versions of JS.
 This ensures their code is clean.
-Tools like Babbel should be used to produce forwards-compatible versions of the code - that can be run on the oldest-supported JS engine environments.</p>
+Tools like Babbel should be used to produce forwards-compatible versions of the code - that can be run on the oldest-supported JS engine environments.

 <h3> Strict mode <h3>